Braspag/pagador-module-magento/README.md

 Stores > Settings > Configuration

-Sales > Payment Methods > Other Payment Methods > Webjump Braspag.
+Sales > Payment Methods > Other Payment Methods > Braspag Braspag.

 ## Support
 You can create issues on our Magento Repository.